-Compose specification #
+Compose file specification

 Next to that, levv also makes use of annotations (defined as labels) to indicate characteristics or behaviors, such as defining a container size, and exposing services to the internet.